 The Evolving Role of Marketing

-Instead of training marketers on the detailed techniques of predictive analytics and machine learning, successful brands made sure to provide marketers with a basic understanding and foster collaboration between marketers and data or technology experts.
-Marketers need to learn to efficiently leverage the advanced capabilities developed by these experts.
+So instead of training marketers on the detailed techniques of predictive analytics and machine learning or AI, successful brands made sure to provide marketers with a basic understanding and then foster collaboration between marketers and data or technology experts.
+Marketers don't need to be experts themselves, but the do need to learn to efficiently leverage the advanced capabilities developed by these experts."